-Revered by many as the greatest baseball player of all time, he set career records for home runs, RBI, and bases on balls that have since been broken.
+Revered by many as the greatest baseball player of all time, he set career records for home runs, RBIs, and bases on balls that have since been broken.
 He won 7 World Series Championships, 12 American League home run titles, 6 AL RBI titles and the 1924 AL batting title.
 He played for the New York Yankees from 1920 to 1934 after the Boston Red Sox traded him in exchange for cash.

 When he was seven, his father sent him to St. Mary's Industrial School for Boys, which the police deemed unsuitable for children.

 He married Helen Wooodford on October 17, 1914, and they adopted their only child, Dorothy, in 1921.
 He remarried Claire Merritt Ruth in 1929 and the couple had a daughter named Julia.